 Spend your morning driving through town with a map of the Indio Murals and see how many you can find.
 The mural project was created to help revitalize the economy of the city by commissioning murals in public places of which prints could then be sold to the public.
 It was kicked off in 1996 with a mural by San Francisco artist Bill Weber that depicts the Taj Mahal and has continued forward to today with an ever-evolving collection of works that range from historical to contemporary.

 For lunch, enjoy El Mexicali Cafe’s popular signature dish of Chiles Gueritos, which consist of shrimp-stuffed yellow peppers dotted with mayonnaise and soy sauce.

-Don't miss your chance to watch world-class polo at both Empire Polo Club and Eldorado Polo Club, where thrilling matches take place on Sunday afternoons from January through April.
-Bring your finest hat, sip champagne under the sun and watch the excitement of this historic game as it'a played on the lush polo grounds of Indio.
+Don't miss your chance to watch world-class polo at the Eldorado Polo Club, where thrilling matches take place on Sunday afternoons from January through April.
+Bring your finest hat, sip champagne under the sun and watch the excitement of this historic game as it's played on the lush polo grounds of Indio.